The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 Liam Williams and Darren Durber of bet365's News team argue both sides of the coin.

-The rest of this season’s third round replays weren’t exactly the most inspiring bunch, either:
+The rest of last season’s third round replays weren’t exactly the most inspiring bunch, either:

 Wolves v Brentford